 Clothing is a brilliant and smart non-toxic sun protection strategy.
 Wearing sun protective clothing minimizes the surface area of non-covered skin, and this minimizes how much sunscreen you need.
 It’s math.
 Know that sunscreen SPF is dosed based on application of a 1 oz shot glass of product per bathing suit-wearing adult.
 Reapplication is needed every 2 hours.
 Because sunscreen is often sold in 4oz bottles, you should be using a bottle a day on a sunny vacation if you are wearing a bathing suit.
 If only your head and neck are exposed you need to apply ½ to 1/3 tsp for head and neck depending on your hairstyle and head size.
 The amount is the same for back of hands and tops of feet!

 Sun protection is math.
 Every UV ray blocked is a win.
 You won’t be 100% perfect but try.
-Clothing, zinc oxide sunscreen, shade and knowledge set you up for a safe summer!
+Clothing, safe pure mineral sunscreen with zinc oxide, shade and knowledge set you up for a safe summer!

 Murali K. Matta, PhD, Effect of Sunscreen Application Under Maximal Use Conditions on Plasma Concentration of Sunscreen Active Ingredients - A Randomized Clinical Trial, JAMA.
 Published online May 6, 2019. doi:10.1001/jama.2019.5586

 Scinicariello F, Buser MC.
 2016.
 Serum testosterone concentrations and urinary bisphenol A, benzophenone-3, triclosan, and paraben levels in male and female children and adolescents: NHANES 2011–2012.
 Environ Health Perspect 124:1898–1904